 3. Design Mobile Experiences

 Make sure your email layout displays well on mobile devices.
-As more people start checking email on their smartphones (According to HubSpot, 25% of Internet users only access the Internet via a mobile device), you need to optimize your emails for that viewing experience.
+As more people check email on their smartphones (According to HubSpot, 25% of Internet users only access the Internet via a mobile device), you need to optimize for that viewing experience.
 And speaking of HubSpot, their email tool allows you to preview all emails for mobile devices before you send.

 4. Make Emails Social & SEO-Friendly

 When you send an email promoting an offer, make it as easy as possible for them to share that offer on social media.
 Integrate social media sharing buttons in your marketing emails to facilitate that activity.
-Also, make sure that your email tool is including a link to a web-based HTML version of the email, hosted on your website, which will both help anyone having trouble viewing the email and boost your SEO value.
+Also, make sure that your email tool is including a link to a web-based HTML version of the email, hosted on your site, which will both anyone having trouble viewing the email and boost your SEO value.

 5. Clone & Reuse